Economic impact of the COVID-19 pandemic in the United States: Shipping and mail

 UPS and FedEx suspended all delivery time guarantees but continued domestic pickups and deliveries.
 Some international private package deliveries were delayed, while others were completely suspended due to government shutdowns in other countries.

 Domestic package delivery continued, with two- and three-day package delivery guarantees extended by one day, due to lack of affordable domestic cargo transportation (presumably due to cancellation of most passenger airline flights).
 A large amount of mail was held due to sustained business shutdowns, with the USPS extending the time period before returning to sender.

 The USPS stopped accepting international mail for many countries, either due to suspension of service in the destination country or lack of affordable transportation.
 Some military and diplomatic mail destinations were also shut down.

 Some mail destined for Europe was diverted from air to sea transport, with a small number of containers sent by ships departing from the JFK International Service Center in New York for Rotterdam on April 20 and April 27, 2020.

 Some postal workers complained of lack of social distancing at work and outages of supplies, including masks, gloves, and rubber bands.

-In response to the workplace hazards associated with handling and delivering returned packages, some companies have instituted policies meant to minimize risk to both workers and customers.
+In response to the workplace hazards associated with handling and delivering returned packages, some companies instituted policies meant to minimize risk to both workers and customers.
 Examples include extending the amount of time allotted to customers to return an item, allowing customers to return an item to a physical location even if they purchased it online, and quarantining returned packages for at least one day upon arrival in the warehouse.